technical details:

 - The Etude Ethiopian Chorus

-members, so this corroborates pretty well.
+accompaniment in their live performances, so perhaps she's playing the organ in this film.
 See the 'miscellaneous' section below for details.

 the music: